joet-dev/MazeRunner/README.md

 To win the game: Reach the exit.
 Your score will be the number of coins you have collected.
 Beware: Make sure your stamina doesn’t drop to zero or you will lose the game!
 If you step on a trap without any gold coins you will lose the game!

+Below is a basic UML diagram of the game.

 ![Maze Game UML](https://user-images.githubusercontent.com/69287038/232345221-b16f30d9-1e8b-4f34-a5a1-9f3f32fbee60.png)

 **Game Features**